Understanding What “Uninsurable” Means To You

 If a home is in dire need of repairs, it might be considered an uninsurable property.
 An insurance company is going to look at the potential risks that living in a poorly maintained home provide, and if they think there’s too much risk, they will refuse to provide coverage.

 There are also some situations that home insurance just won’t cover.
 Perils, like war or vermin infestation, won't be covered by an insurance company, no matter how complete your insurance package is.
 There are some perils that are traditionally uninsurable where optional coverage is available (like flooding and earthquake coverage), but it’s best to know what that optional coverage actually covers in advance.

 While there are some risks and perils that are considered uninsurable, you might be surprised by the wide array of things that are covered by insurance.

 Looking to learn more about how your insurance coverage is determined?
 We’re happy to help!
-Click here to contact us.
 Our Advisors are available Monday to Friday from 8 a.m. to 8 p.m. and on Saturday from 9 a.m. to 4 p.m.
 Prefer to chat online?
 No problem.
 Contact us or access a live chat with a TD Advisor.